XanaduAI/Xanadu-Quantum-Codebook/nodes/I.10.4/challengeDescription.md

    variance scale with the number of shots?

-   To accomplish this, we will use a very simple circuit that consists of a Hadamard and a measurement of the `qml.PauliZ` observable, which will allow us to directly extract the dependence of the variance on the number of shots.
+   To accomplish this, we will use a very simple circuit that consists of a Hadamard gate and a measurement of the `qml.PauliZ` observable, which will allow us to directly extract the dependence of the variance on the number of shots.
 We will plot your results; based on the plot, complete the `variance_scaling` function below to define the relationship between variance